Trash & Recycling Service

 Setting Up Recycling

-For information on setting up a recycling program at your work, Ramsey County has some helpful tips and free assistance programs.
+For information on setting up a recycling program at your work, Ramsey County has some helpful tips.

-Find recycling tips and donation options on the Resourceful Waste Management Guide.
+Find additional recycling tips and donation options on the Resourceful Waste Management Guide.

 Businesses can cut their purchasing and solid waste bills by reducing waste and recycling more.
 For more information the Minnesota Pollution Control Agency has tips and programs to help businesses reduce waste and increase recycling.